rcknight/rich-knight.com/_posts/2015-05-11-preserving-lightroom-edits-in-photos-app.md

 ### The Problem

-I capture all my pictures in raw format (using my awesome [Olympus EM10](http://www.amazon.co.uk/gp/product/B00HWRHBV0/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B00HWRHBV0&linkCode=as2&tag=richknightc0d-21&linkId=YJNXDI45XLHGWBQU)) then frequently tweak them afterwards on my laptop.
+I capture all my pictures in raw format (using my awesome [Olympus EM10](http://www.amazon.co.uk/gp/product/B00HWRHBV0/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B00HWRHBV0&linkCode=as2&tag=richknightc0d-21&linkId=YJNXDI45XLHGWBQU)) then frequentl tweak them afterwards on my laptop.
 This means I had hundreds of files with non-destructive changes stored inside my Lightroom catalog.

 I wanted to migrate without losing these edits, but at first glance it seemed my only choice would be to discard them and start again.
 Turns out there is a simple way to keep edited copies side by side with my originals inside Photos.